datatrail-jhu/05_R/manuscript/01_rstudio_cloud_tour.md

 Swirl will often send you some text to read. *Always read the text* as this text will help explain the background information you need *or* will provide you with information you need to answer the question.
 At this point, swirl is explaining that when you see `...`, that's when you should press "enter" to continue.

-When you see `>` or a list of options (like `1:`, `2:`, `3`), that let's you know swirl is looking for something from you!
+When you see `>` or a list of options (like `1:`, `2:`, `3`), that lets you know swirl is looking for something from you!
 When you see `>` that's a prompt letting you know swirl is expecting you to write some code.
 When you see a list of options, those are the possible answers to a question you're being asked.
 In these cases, you'll want to select the number corresponding to the right answer.
 For this practice in swirl, select 1, 2, or 3 and press enter.

 ![Getting started in `swirl`](https://docs.google.com/presentation/d/17gq_-4nXwZRznS6OVxCwcZ6uYI_ym5mrO_3oNqqNFk4/export/png?id=17gq_-4nXwZRznS6OVxCwcZ6uYI_ym5mrO_3oNqqNFk4&pageid=g3f1d06ac70_0_19)

 You'll then be given a number of options that you can use within `swirl` whenever you see the `>` prompt.
-Read the list here, but know that `info()` gives you this list of options again, `main()` returns you to swirl's main menu, and `bye()` saves your progress bug exits swirl.
+Read the list here, but know that `info()` gives you this list of options again, `main()` returns you to swirl's main menu, and `bye()` saves your progress but exits swirl.

 ![`swirl` menu options](https://docs.google.com/presentation/d/17gq_-4nXwZRznS6OVxCwcZ6uYI_ym5mrO_3oNqqNFk4/export/png?id=17gq_-4nXwZRznS6OVxCwcZ6uYI_ym5mrO_3oNqqNFk4&pageid=g3f1d06ac70_0_24)